 TIP: How to keep those corn and flour tortillas warm.
 I was recently introduced to these Imusa Tortilla Warmers.
 They work like magic.
 Just place the tortillas in the warmers and then use the microwave to heat them.
 They’ll stay warm for about an hour tucked inside.
 Check it out, they’re amazing.

-What to serve with Carnitas Tacos
+What to serve with Pressure Cooker Carnitas

 Love tacos as much as we do?
 Here are some recipe you might want to take a look at: